-Today I choose to meditate in savasana posture but forget to set the alarm.
+Today, I meditate in a savasana posture but forget to set the alarm.
 Afterwards, I’m standing in my room.
-And I can see my wardrobe, work-desk, and bed.
+I can see my wardrobe, work desk, and bed.
 Then I see my body lying unconscious on the floor.
 I start trembling.
 I lean towards the wall for support, but it melts like a mass of clouds.
 I tumble through the fading wall into the ocean.
-Suddenly I’m floating among psychedelic seahorses, tie-dyed mandarin-fish, kaleidoscopic sea-turtles, and luminous clownfish.
-I stay afloat among these sea creatures adoring the deep ocean scenery.
-I think I have overcome my fear of deep water but then I start gasping for breath, my lungs fill with water.
-My limbs get heavier, my brain fogs from lack of oxygen.
+Suddenly I’m floating among colourful seahorses, tie-dyed mandarin fish, radiant sea turtles, and luminous clownfish.
+I stay afloat among these sea creatures admiring the deep ocean scenery.
+I think I have overcome my fear of deep water but then I start gasping for breath, and my lungs fill with water.
+My limbs get heavier, and my brain fogs from a lack of oxygen.
 Out of the deep blue, I sense a pulsing voice from afar.
-“Do you want to go back?”
-I answer yes—inaudibly.
-I tremble and gasp, mouth wide-open, like a fish washed ashore.
-I flop back and forth, before I regain my breath and get off the floor.
+“Go back!”
+I agree with a nod.
+I tremble and gasp, mouth wide open, like a fish washed ashore.
+I flop back and forth before I regain my breath and get off the floor.

 the northeast trade winds arrive